abhi2808/Terraform_Associate/04_outside-core-workflow/readme.md

 # terrafrom workspaces(DRY programming)

-terraafrom state belongs to a workspace, infra created in 1 workspace doen't reflect as existing in another terrafrom workspace + show/list/delete/show/new/select terrafrom.workspace provides the curret workspace in code
+terrafrom state belongs to a workspace, infra created in 1 workspace doen't reflect as existing in another terrafrom workspace + show/list/delete/show/new/select terrafrom.workspace provides the curret workspace in code